 Total Time – 76.5 Hours

 So we have a total time on the clock of 76.5 Hours, let’s talk living wage which according to my quick google is currently £7.85, so this would equate to £600.50.
 Lets face it we know photography is a very skilled job and we would expect our photographer to be skilled.
-I haven’t even touched on the cost of kit, or running a business.
+I haven’t even touched on the cost of kit (about £13,000), or running a business (insurance, training, editing software).

 I hope I have given you a little glimpse into my world and that you have found it useful and interesting.
 It is true what your grandma said, you get what you pay for.